 We had a backlog prepared for every track, so contributors didn’t have to come up with interesting tasks to pick up, they were already in place.
 All the tracks were covered by a maintainer who helped contributors to solve their issues (we had 7 people from Adobe!).

-Frankly speaking, we were waiting for more people.
+Frankly speaking, we were expecting more participants.
 So, it was not very exciting to see around 25 people at the very beginning.

 “Most likely we won’t need more than 10 minutes for the demo stage today.”